page_title_detailed

 What causes weight gain after a breast cancer diagnosis?

 Many factors can lead to weight gain after a breast cancer diagnosis.
-Medicines like chemotherapy and hormonal therapy can speed up some of the natural effects of aging that cause weight gain.
-They can decrease your muscle mass and slow your metabolism, the process your body uses to convert the calories you eat into energy.
-When you eat more calories than are used for energy, you gain weight.
+Medicines such as chemotherapy and hormonal therapy can speed up some of the natural effects of aging that cause weight gain.
+They can decrease your muscle mass.
+Muscle mass naturally declines after age 30.
+The rate of muscle mass loss accelerates after age 60.
+A decrease in muscle mass is often associated with increased fat mass and decreased strength and function.

-The food you eat can also have an impact.
+The type and amount of food you eat can also have an impact on weight gain.
 Medicines like chemotherapy can change the way some foods taste, and many women find that bland, fatty foods taste better than other, healthier foods while their sense of taste is different.
 And, for some people, food can be a huge comfort during a stressful situation like cancer.
-But if you start eating a lot of foods that are high in fat, sugar, and calories, you will probably gain weight.
+If you start eating a lot of foods that are high in fat, sugar, and calories and decrease the amount of lean protein, whole grains and fruits and vegetables, you may gain weight.

 quote_style_1